TheWeirdDev/theweirddev.github.io/_drafts/2016-01-06-tw-gnome-shell.markdown

 {% endhighlight %}
 There is a complete description of this code in the offical documentation [here](https://wiki.gnome.org/Projects/GnomeShell/Extensions/StepByStepTutorial#myFirstExtension).

-You can save and close the editor and reopen it in your favorite editor.
+If you prefer you can re-open the code in you favorite editor.
 The extensions are located in this folder:
 {% highlight sh %}
 .local/share/gnome-shell/extensions/
 {% endhighlight %}

-You should see a folder named after the uuid you gave.
+You nust see a folder named after the uuid you gave.
 Inside there are three files:

 >
 * extension.js
 * metadata.js
 * stylesheet.css

-To install the extension, open the Tweaks Tool, then you should see it in the list.
+To install the extension you need to open the Tweaks Tool, then you should see it in the list.
 Switch it on.
 The extension is a button with an icon in the top panel.
 When you click on it a popup appears with "Hello World".

-## Modify the extension
+## Start to write our own extension

 Now we have a new project we can start modifying it.
 For instance if you change the label.